ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 -   Arbitrary icon colors
 -   Hyperlink icons
 -   Non-icon, non-spinner Nimble components
--   Specifying different text for an icon/spinner's label than the overall label of the mapping
+-   Specifying different text for an icon/spinner's label than the overall text of the mapping
 -   Detecting that only icons/spinners can be rendered in the cells and column header and automatically making the column non-resizable and 32px

 ---